 Just escaping to the North York Moors will get you away from the hustle and bustle of today's busy world.
 There are cloud-buffeted days and star-spangled nights that refresh the spirits.
 Our tranquil surroundings make the North York Moors a hot spot for a treat and rejuvenating break good for your mind, body and soul.
-A chance to de-stress, detox and slow down, or get back to nature, as well as have fun.
+A chance to de-stress, detox and slow down, or simply to get back to nature.

 Switch off and unwind on one of these refreshing retreats.
 The Verbena Spa in Helmsley's chic Feversham Arms Hotel, is probably the area's most well-known for a spa break, with a Top 5 spa listing in Tatler magazine.

-Head to Raithwaite Estate for a coastal retreat whose sumptuous spa breaks should put the zip back into anyone.
+Head to Raithwaite Sandsend for a coastal retreat whose sumptuous spa breaks should put the zip back into anyone.

 It's all about down-to-earth relaxation at The Tree Relaxation Retreat in Rosedale Abbey, from Indian head massages, a bit of yoga if you fancy, spa treatments, along with moorland strolls plus tea and cake by an open fire, a recipe for the perfect remedy.
-It's also been included as one of The Guardian's 25 best yoga holidays and retreats in the world and The Times' '20 Best Yoga Retreats in the World 2016'.
+It's one of The Guardian's best affordable retreats.
 Like The Sycamores, also in Rosedale, The Tree makes the most of those endless North York Moors views with covered outdoor hot tubs, alongside other treatments.

 Offering a blend of wellness and culinary experiences, Yogandspice include Seasonal Yoga and Food, Yoga and Time to Relax and Women’s Wellness breaks.
-Visitors can also learn to cook Chinese vegetarian and vegan dishes including how to grow vegetables and spices at home.
-Learn about Ayurvedic diet and lifestyle, discovering can how it can help to detox and de-stress.
+Visitors can also learn to cook Chinese vegetarian and vegan dishes, find out how to grow vegetables and spices at home or learn about Ayurvedic diet and lifestyle, discovering how it can help to detox and de-stress.

 Chill out on a stand up paddle board combined with yoga.
 Simon at SUP Adventures is a stand up paddle boarding specialist and provides a whole manner of activities from introduction mornings, to yoga-related breaks to their annual Wanderlust retreat.
 Or combine yoga and cycling on a day retreat with The Frog Project, connecting with the beauty of the North York Moors' landscape.